 9. Paint the ceiling or floor

 Walls and cabinets aren’t the only things that look cooler with a spot of paint.
 Why not paint your ceiling or floor a bright colour for a wow factor in your home.
-If you’re wanting a cosy and homely vibe, try reds and blues.
-However, if you’re aiming for a more minimalistic look, try using pretty pastel colours.
+If you’re wanting a cosy and homely vibe, try warm tones.
+However, if you’re aiming for a more minimalist look, try using pretty pastel colours.

 If you’re keen to keep your living room simple and minimalist, spread colourful accessories across the room instead.
 Try placing a few colourful candles around the room next to statement lamps, trinkets from your travels and your record player.
 Not only will they bring a focal point to the room, it will show that you’re not totally afraid of a hint of colour every now and then.